xmos/sw_usb_audio/doc/sw_mixer.rst

 Control
 ~~~~~~~

-The mixers can receive the following control commands from the Endpoint 0 core:
+The mixers can receive the following control commands from the Endpoint 0 core via a channel:

 .. list-table:: Mixer Component Commands
  :header-rows: 1